C. was member the American Society of

 Dinwiddie must have made good impression Edison for was put charge

 of the Educational Film Project 1912.
-This was ambitious project make a
+His terms of

 work was carried out Building the third floor Building and some